yoeran/e-missions.nl/src/custom-data/resources/en/calculator-jens.md

 category:
   - calculator
 description: This is Jens' calculator
-description_en: Digital Carbon footprint calculator developed by Jens Gröger
+description_en: Digital Carbon footprint calculator developed by Jens Gröger, researcher at the Oeko Institut
 ---